Snehaaa-Kri/Milestone-Exam-1st/README.md

-# E Guru Website
+# Milestone Exam

 ## Description
 Welcome to the **Milestone Exam - 1st** repository!

-It is a simple webpage of E Guru (Project 1) Website using HTML and CSS as a part of FSWD 2.0 Milestone exam.
+It is repository containing 5 projects using HTML and CSS as a part of FSWD 2.0 Milestone exam(Week -12).

 ## Table of Contents